Spear: Africa

+South Africa

 The various types of the assegai (a light spear or javelin made of wood and pointed with iron or fire-hardened tip) were used throughout Africa and it was the most common weapon used before the introduction of firearms.
 The Zulu, Xhosa and other Nguni tribes of South Africa were renowned for their use of the assegai.

 Shaka of the Zulu invented a shorter stabbing spear with a 1 ft shaft and a larger, broader blade one foot (0.3m) long.
 This weapon is otherwise known as the iklwa or ixwa, after the sound that was heard as it was withdrawn from the victim's wound.
 The traditional spear was not abandoned, but was used to range attack enemy formations before closing in for close quarters battle with the iklwa.
 This tactical combination originated during Shaka's military reforms.
 This weapon was typically used with one hand while the off hand held a cowhide shield for protection.

+Egypt

+Similar to most armies of their period, Ancient Egyptian forces were centered around the use of the spear.
+In battle, spearmen would be armed with a bronze-tipped spear (dja) and shield (ikem), which were used in elaborate formations much like Greek and Roman forces.
+Before the Hyksos invasion into Egypt, wooden spears were used, which were prone to splinter, but the influx of a new population brought innovations around bronze technology.
+Unlike other cultures who wielded spears at this time, the Egyptians did not treat their javelins (around 1 meter to 3.3 feet long) as disposable, using them both for thrusting and throwing.

 The Americas

 West Mexico and South America (Pre-Colombia)

 As advanced metallurgy was largely unknown in pre-Columbian America outside of Western Mexico and South America, most weapons in Meso-America were made of wood or obsidian.
 This did not mean that they were less lethal, as obsidian may be sharpened to become many times sharper than steel.
 Meso-American spears varied greatly in shape and size.
-While the Aztecs preferred the sword-like macuahuitl for fighting, the advantage of a far-reaching thrusting weapon was recognised, and a large portion of the army would carry the tepoztopilli into battle.
+While the Aztecs preferred the sword-like macuahuitl clubs for fighting, the advantage of a far-reaching thrusting weapon was recognised, and a large portion of the army would carry the tepoztopilli into battle.
 The tepoztopilli was a polearm, and to judge from depictions in various Aztec codices, it was roughly the height of a man, with a broad wooden head about twice the length of the users' palm or shorter, edged with razor-sharp obsidian blades which were deeply set in grooves carved into the head, and cemented in place with bitumen or plant resin as an adhesive.
 The tepoztopilli was able both to thrust and slash effectively.

 Throwing spears also were used extensively in Meso-American warfare, usually with the help of an atlatl.
 Throwing spears were typically shorter and more stream-lined than the tepoztopilli, and some had obsidian edges for greater penetration.